 You don’t have to go overboard with details, but at least provide an idea of what your company is all about.
 This type of information can help you stand out to candidates as an employer of choice.

 3. Cover more ground by working with a specialized recruiter

 A talent solutions firm can help you craft an effective job description — and assist with so much more in your search for a senior accountant.
 Well-connected recruiters know the candidate marketplace in your industry and geographic area.
 They can also effectively evaluate a candidate’s skills and experience.

 Plus, specialized recruiters can tap their extensive networks and draw on talented professionals who aren’t aware of your open position and may not even be looking for a new job.
 Many senior accountants are content in their current roles but would potentially be willing to move for the right opportunity.
 These are the passive job seekers the recruiting professionals with a leading talent solutions firm can help you to find — and target.

 Need to hire a senior accountant who can work remotely?
 Learn more about Robert Half’s remote talent solutions.

 4. Offer a competitive salary and benefits package

-If you want to hire (or retain) a highly skilled senior accountant, you also need to be prepared to offer competitive compensation.
+If you want to hire (or retain) a highly skilled senior accountant, you must also be prepared to offer competitive compensation.
 Review leading industry resources like Robert Half’s Salary Guide to stay current on salary and hiring trends.

 5. Interview for hard and soft skills